nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 from 54 non-diseased tissue sites across nearly 1000 individuals, primarily for molecular assays including WGS, WES, and RNA-Seq.

-By the end of today’s workshop, you create tables and plots like the ones below.
+By the end of today’s workshop, you will be able to create tables and plots like the ones below.
 These plots give a nice overview of the samples collected and the variables that can be used for differential gene expression analysis.

 ![](./images/GTExPortal-2.png)